Ku-ring-gai High School

 Mathematics

-The Mathematics faculty at Ku-ring-gai High School is a modern and progressive faculty with a focus on teaching and learning.
+The Mathematics faculty at Ku-ring-gai High School is a modern and progressive faculty with a focus on best practice.

 The syllabus consists of the following strands: